0

 • Excellent for reducing the overall carbohydrate content of bread

-• Helps improve the texture and mouthfeel of low-carb breads
+• Helps improve the texture and mouthfeel of flexible keto breads

 • Can be used to increase fiber content without adding net carbs

-• May help create a more traditional bread-like texture in low-carb recipes
+• May help create a more traditional bread-like texture in flexible keto recipes

-Oat fiber is particularly valuable in low-carb and keto baking, including sourdough applications, where it can significantly reduce the carbohydrate content while improving texture and increasing fiber.
-However, it’s important to note that it’s not a direct substitute for wheat flour and typically needs to be used in combination with other low-carb flours or in small quantities as an additive.
+Oat fiber can significantly reduce carbohydrate content while improving texture and increasing fiber — but it’s not a direct substitute for wheat flour.
+It works best in combination with other flexible keto flours, or in small quantities as an additive.